MichaelsPlayground/BleClientBlessedPart3/readme.md

-# Bluetooth Low Energy Server with ANDROID-BLESSED library (original)
+# Bluetooth Low Energy Server with BLESSED-ANDROID library (original)

 This is the original BLE Client example using the code in https://github.com/weliem/blessed-android.

 The code is minimal changed to get a basis for further enhancements.
 The changes took place in the BluetoothHandler.java file to connect to the sample server app (BleServerBlessedOriginal).

-The library in use (ANDROID-BLESSED) is available here: https://github.com/weliem/blessed-android provided by **Martijn van Welie**.
+The library in use (BLESSED-ANDROID) is available here: https://github.com/weliem/blessed-android provided by **Martijn van Welie**.

 For a general overview on Bluetooth Low Energy (BLE) see this perfect article "The Ultimate Guide to Android Bluetooth Low Energy",